Welcome to our website!

 - Get Involved!

-The GIC is lucky to work with a talented team of volunteers.
+The Illinois Chapter is lucky to work with a talented team of volunteers.
 This website would not have been possible without the hard work of the following extraordinary women: Cecilia Ayala, Maria Isabel Leon Fiestas, Laura Ortiz-Ravick, Valerie Sarge, Lebzy González, Monica Achá, and Natalia Guevara.
-Their work, time and expertise have made a huge impact in the number of materials the GIC now has available in Spanish.
+Their work, time and expertise have made a huge impact in the number of materials the Illinois Chapter now has available in Spanish.

 Thank you translation volunteers!